Lauranyc83

 Hi :wave:

 I'll start a thread for this young woman.
-Will come back & edit this post to include the link to it once it's done.
+Will come back & post the link once it's done.

 The average male knows this.
 The males who commit these crimes are aberrations and don't care about anyone else's boundaries, least of all the women they single out to victimize.
 No amount of good parenting or social cueing will change their POV.